friendly/colorize/README.md

 ![](man/figures/test_colors.png)

 The uses of color for text in visualization is far more general than represented here.
-Brath (2020) is a wonderful source for inspriation!
+Brath (2020) is a wonderful source for inspiration!

 ## Installation